RuanVasco/glpi-plugin-reservationdetails/README.md

 # GLPI Plugin - Reservation Details

-Plugin for GLPI that adds contextual fields to the asset reservation form, including resource management with stock control and profile-based reservation permissions.
+Plugin for GLPI that adds contextual fields to the asset reservation form, including resource management with stock control and profile-based reservation permissions per individual item.

 ## Requirements